University of Toronto Excellence Award (UTEA)

 • Preference will be given to second- and third-year students.

-• A student may hold a maximum of 3 UTEAs throughout their university career with priority given to first-time applicants.
+• A student may hold a maximum of three UTEAs throughout their university career with priority given to first-time applicants.

 How Do I Apply?